Git-TonyHe/pgvectorscale-rag-solution/README.md

 - Docker
 - Python 3.7+
-- OpenAI API key
+- **Infini-AI API key** (sign up at [Infini-AI](https://cloud.infini-ai.com))
-- PostgreSQL GUI client
+- PostgreSQL GUI client (optional, e.g., TablePlus, DBeaver, or psql CLI)

 ## Steps

 1. Set up Docker environment
-2. Connect to the database using a PostgreSQL GUI client (I use TablePlus)
+2. Connect to the database using a PostgreSQL GUI client
-3. Create a Python script to insert document chunks as vectors using OpenAI embeddings
+3. Create a Python script to insert document chunks as vectors using bge-m3 embeddings
 4. Create a Python function to perform similarity search

 ## Detailed Instructions

 ### 1. Set up Docker environment

-Create a `docker-compose.yml` file with the following content:
+The project includes a `docker-compose.yml` file in the `docker/` directory:

 ```yaml
 services: